jahaltom/mtDNA-Pre-term-birth-association-/Spike-Ins/README.md

 done
 ```

+#"FAILED"
-#SpikeinFasta.py: Takes in list of meg prefixes (one for each spike-in), meg, and list of positions of interest.
+SpikeinFasta.py:  Takes in list of meg prefixes (one for each spike-in), meg, and list of positions of interest.
 Outputs fasta for each spike-in that has positions
 of interest marked and everything else Ns.
 #Combinbe fastas and run through Haplogrep3.
-Failed

-#SpikeinVCF.py: Takes in list of meg prefixes (one for each spike-in), meg, list of positions of interest, and a vcf that contain the positions of interest.
+SpikeinVCF.py: Takes in list of meg prefixes (one for each spike-in), meg, list of positions of interest, and a vcf that contain the positions of interest.
 Outputs VCF for each spike-in that has corresponding ALT and GT positions marked;
 * GT=1/1: ALT "*" for deltion, or if ALT diff from REF.
 * GT=0/0: if ALT match REF (ALT will be ".").